Driver installation on the Remote

 }

-must be at least 5 characters long and start with a lower-case letter.- Only lower-case letters, digits and
+driver_idmust be at least 5 characters long and start with a lower-case letter.- Only lower-case letters, digits and

-are allowed. - Common system identifiers are not allowed and will be rejected (e.g.
+-,_are allowed. - Common system identifiers are not allowed and will be rejected (e.g.

-, etc.). - The
+daemon,backup, etc.). - The

-prefix should not be used.
+uc_prefix should not be used.
 This is reserved for pre-installed integrations.
 Any custom integrations using this prefix might get removed during a future firmware update.

 - Only lower-case letters, digits and